 For example, with a zero trust model—particularly one that’s cloud-based—a company could set up a policy that states medical devices can only talk to other medical devices.
 If an endpoint device or workload were to move, the security policies and attributes would move with it in real time.

-Many cloud security vendors make a promise of cloud-based zero trust that they can’t keep.
-Only one vendor delivers comprehensive zero trust security from the cloud that can protect your network, applications, and sensitive data from today’s sophisticated cyberthreats.
+Many cloud security providers make a promise of cloud-based zero trust that they can’t keep.
+Only one vendor delivers comprehensive, cloud native zero trust security that can protect your network, applications, and sensitive data from today’s sophisticated cyberthreats.

 How Zscaler Can Help